antrucybersoull/Simple1/README.md

-# ITS A SIMPLE CTF
+# IT'S A SIMPLE CTF

 Created By Antru